theompek/Autonomous_Vehicle/README.md

 driving scenarios.
 For this purpose, the vehicles are equipped with appropriate stateof-the-art sensors and also with the appropriate control and decision-making system.
 Implementing such systems is a quite complicated process, since they consist of individual systems that are specialized in solving specific problems of autonomous driving.\
-This dissertation focuses on the development of an autonomous driving system.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;This dissertation focuses on the development of an autonomous driving system.
 The purpose of the system is to navigate the vehicle optimally and safely from a starting point to a destination point, within a city where there are vehicles and pedestrians, with respect for traffic rules.
 The system was developed in the form of an ego-only system